 Regardless of the lack of dynamic range, the camera still performs well and is held up at a high standard with still photography.
 It is considered as Canon’s cheap full-frame cameras and although it doesn’t call to professionals, it can produce the same quality with some assurance.

-For those who are familiar with Canons, it is definitely easy to use as the control have the same layout of the pro-level models making it a great backup camera.
+For those who are familiar with Canons, it is definitely easy to use as the control has the same layout of the pro-level models making it a great backup camera.

 |Has a 26-megapixel resolution with a full-frame sensor||Has a 24-megapixel|